TommasoRonconi/scampy/readme.rst

 - :code:`meson<0.57` build system tool
 - :code:`ninja`

-can both be installed either via :code:`conda install` or with :code:`pip install`
+can both be installed either via :code:`conda install` or with :code:`pip install`.

+If you are running a :code:`pip install` build you will also need :code:`mesonpep517`.

 .. warning::
    The current latest version of :code:`meson` (i.e. :code:`0.57.2`) does not always support compiling heritage fortran programs